 - 1. The agency's mission is consistent with the values and ethics of the social work profession. - 2.
-Learning experiences available to students are consistent with the required competencies and practice behaviors of the generalist and/or concentration field courses. - 3.
-A variety of learning experiences appropriate for MSSW students is available. - 4.
-The agency is able to provide a field instructor who holds an MSSW Degree from a CSWE accredited program with two years of post-master's social work practice experience. - 5.
+Field agencies must sign and maintain a Memorandum of Agreement with the University. - 3.
+Learning experiences available to students are consistent with the required competencies and practice behaviors of the generalist and/or concentration field courses. - 4.
+A variety of learning experiences appropriate for MSSW students is available. - 5.
+The agency is able to provide the student with the necessary physical resources for the learning experiences, e.g., work space and supplies, etc. - The agency is able to provide a field instructor who holds an MSSW Degree from a CSWE accredited program with two years of post-master's social work practice experience.

 There are rare situations where an otherwise qualified agency cannot provide a qualified MSSW to serve as field instructor.
 In those situations, agencies may still be approved if one of the following criteria can be met:

-a) Someone with the field agency who has a related degree and who has been vetted by the Field Coordinator may be assigned as field instructor.
-In this situation, students will receive supplemental supervision from a MSSW through resources such as field seminar, adjunct MSSW supervisors and/or volunteer MSSW supervisors. b)If resources are available, a MSSW adjunct hired via the College may provide off-site Field Instruction to students.
-If the college provides off-site Field Instruction, the agency is required to provide an on-site task instructor who will guide the student's learning and communicate with the field instructor regarding student learning and progress. - 6.
-The agency is able to provide the student with the necessary physical resources for the learning experiences, e.g., work space and supplies, etc.
+- Someone with the field agency who has a related degree and who has been vetted by the Field Coordinator may be assigned as field instructor.
+In this situation, students will receive supplemental supervision from a qualified social worker through resources such adjunct MSSW supervisors and/or volunteer social work supervisors. - If resources are available, a MSSW adjunct hired via the College may provide off-site Field Instruction to students.
+If the college provides off-site Field Instruction, the agency is required to provide an on-site task instructor who will guide the student's learning and communicate with the field instructor regarding student learning and progress.

-5.0 Selection and Training of Agency Field Instructors
+5.0 Selection and Training of Agency field instructors